samarthya/angular-samples/README.md

 >**All Services are singletons;** they get instantiated once per app.
 They can be of any type, whether it be a primitive, object literal, function, or even an instance of a custom type.

 >The value, factory, service, constant, and provider methods are all providers.
 They teach the Injector how to instantiate the Services.

+### 7th March 2016

+Today I created directives, for my simple use case of adding a footer and the navigation bar.